The Resolution of Keller's Conjecture: Introduction

 Although proving this property for $G_{7,3}$ suffices to prove Keller's conjecture true in dimension $7$, we also show this for $G_{7,4}$ and $G_{7,6}$ to demonstrate that our methods need only depend on prior work of Kisielewicz and {\L}ysakowska~\cite{kisielewicz2015keller,kisielewicz2017rigid}.
-In particular, the argument for $G_{7,6}$~\cite{kisielewicz2017rigid} predates and is much simpler than the one for $G_{7,4}$ ~\cite{kisielewicz2015keller} (although the publication dates indicate otherwise).
-It is not explicitly stated in either that it suffices to prove that $G_{7,4}$ or $G_{7,6}$ lacks a clique of size $128$ to prove Keller's conjecture.
-We show this in Appendix~\ref{app}.
+In particular, the argument for $G_{7,6}$~\cite{kisielewicz2017rigid} predates and is much simpler than the one for $G_{7,4}$~\cite{kisielewicz2015keller} (although the publication dates indicate otherwise).
+It is not explicitly stated in either that it suffices to prove that $G_{7,4}$ or $G_{7,6}$ lacks a clique of size $128$ to prove Keller's conjecture. \ifIJCAR We show this in the Appendix of the extended version, available at \url{https://arxiv.org/abs/1910.03740}. \else We show this in Appendix~\ref{app}. \fi

 We present an approach based on satisfiablity (SAT) solving to show the absence of a clique of size 128.
 SAT solving has become a powerful tool in computer-aided mathematics in recent years.
 For example, it was used to prove the Erd\H{o}s discrepancy conjecture with discrepancy 2~\cite{Konev:2015}, the Pythagorean triples problem~\cite{Ptn}, and Schur number five~\cite{S5}.
 Modern SAT solvers can also emit proofs of unsatisfiability.
-There exist formally verified checkers for such proofs as developed in the ACL2, Coq, and Isabelle theorem-proving systems~\cite{Cruz-Filipe2017,Lammich2017}.
+There exist formally-verified checkers for such proofs as developed in the ACL2, Coq, and Isabelle theorem-proving systems~\cite{Cruz-Filipe2017,Lammich2017}.